 Facets are UI elements (checkboxes, dropdowns, etc.) used to filter, or “drill down”, content listings.
 Facets are aware of the content, and only relevant choices are displayed.

-Browse to Settings → FacetWP, click on the Facets tab, then click the Add New button.
+Navigate to Settings → FacetWP, click on the Facets tab, then click the Add New button.
 FacetWP includes a sample facet (Categories) to help get you started.